 Problem is, I didn’t know what I was hearing and would never know what was being said.
 It just wasn’t going to work no matter how hard I tried.
 My brain only heard noise.

-You're an Adult, Not a Child
+Learning like a Child doesn’t work.
+You’re an Adult, Not a Child

 Seems obvious enough huh?
 You’re not a kid anymore.
 You’re all grown up and you have skills that children don’t.
 They do not have the ability to read and write yet, but you do.
 Why would you not get started on all skills of learning a language?
 Speaking right away, reading, and writing are all things you can do that children and babies cannot do at the beginning but you can, because you are an adult.